nosarthur/traj-infra-upgrade/docs/index.md

 ## highlights

-Compared to the old trajectory infrastructure, the new one perform better (faster, more robust) in the following aspects
+Compared to the old trajectory infrastructure, the new one performs better in the following aspects

 * tracking virtual sites (pseudo atoms)
 * handling triclinic systems and orthorhombic systems whose primitive cell vectors do not align with the axes
 * unwrapping coordinates around periodic boundary condition (automatically or manually)

+It is also made more robust and faster.

 ## module changes